 Granite is most popular for kitchen and bathroom countertops.
 Granite can be finished with different textures and sheens, each of which has its own specifics.
-Most granite is very hard and does not scratch or stain easily.
+Most granite is very hard and does not scratch or stain easily and repairs well.
 Granite finishes include polish, honed, flamed and leathered.

 Polished granite finish is created when the stone is buffed with the help of fine polishing pads, giving the surface a glossy, reflective appearance.
-Polished granite has a glossy, mirror- like shine that reflects light well.
-There are many hues, including shades of gold, black, white, and gray.
+Polished granite has a glossy, mirror like shine that reflects light well.
+There are many hues, including shades of gold, black, white (great substitute for white marble in a kitchen), and gray.

 Flamed granite is a smooth but dull appearance.
 A honed finish refers to any level that is less than polished and therefore encompasses many levels of dullness.
 Flamed finish is produced when an intense flame is fired at the stone, causing the surface to burst and become rough.